june 21-23, 2024

 Please note that you must be 16 years of age or older to run the 23K.

-The Broken Arrow Skyrace 23k distance is the Golden Trail National Series Kick Off for North America.
+The Broken Arrow Skyrace 23k distance is the second event for the Golden Trail National Series for the United States and Canada.
 While the GTWS aims to gather together the best international athletes, the GTNS aims to get the best national athletes together and give them an opportunity to be invited to the GTC.

-The aim of the national series kick off is to give an opportunity to any strong athletes to take part in the most prestigious international trail running championship the following year and measure themselves against the world’s best athletes.
+The aim of the national series is to give an opportunity to any strong athletes to take part in the most prestigious international trail running championship the following year and measure themselves against the world’s best athletes.

 Each national series will highlight the countries’ best races & best athletes with a formula of 2 to 5 races + a national finale and an overall GTNS Grand Final gathering the best of each GTNS.

 The Broken Arrow Skyrace is proud to have received approval from Trail Sisters, an organization seeking to increase women’s participation and opportunity in trail running and hiking through inspiration, education and empowerment.
 Click HERE to learn more about this awesome organization.

 The course for the Broken Arrow 23k starts from the European arch in front of Coffeebar in the heart of the Village at Palisades Tahoe.
 After the start gun runners head through the Village and east up single track trails along the Western States trail toward CA Highway 89.
 This relatively smooth 3.25 mile section may be the fastest and most runnable section of the course.

 The course stays in the woods and turns back westward for ~2.6 miles, climbing ~1200 ft. along more single track trails and beautiful two-track ski area access roads to the top of Snow King.
 Runners then ascend and traverse the Red Dog Ridge with outstanding and technical single track and excellent views of Lake Tahoe.
 This ridge wraps around the backside of KT and links into the saddle.